-A verse in the Quran states that God, in His divine wisdom, could have united all believers into a single community.
-Yet, He has chosen instead to test each according to what He has entrusted to them.
-This verse also points to God's encouragement for Christians, Jews, and Muslims to compete in the pursuit of righteousness, with God Himself as the ultimate judge in the life to come.
-Why would God do this?
-Considering that our time on Earth is a season of testing, it is possible that God is evaluating which kind of relationship with His creation best fulfills His purpose for humanity.
+A verse in the Quran explains that God could have made all believers one community but instead wills to test each according to what He has provided them.
+This verse suggests that God encourages Christians, Jews, and Muslims to engage in constructive competition in righteousness, with God Himself as the ultimate judge in the hereafter.
+Here is the verse:

-Chapter 5:48 - AlMaeda (The Table)

-......
-To each of you We have ordained a code of law and a way of life.
+Chapter 5:48 - AlMaeda (The Table) Translation by Mustafa Khattab To each of you We have ordained a code of law and a way of life.
 If Allah had willed, He would have made you one community, but His Will is to test you with what He has given 'each of' you.
 So compete with one another in doing good.
 To Allah you will all return, then He will inform you 'of the truth' regarding your differences.